jamep007/ProHealth/README.md

 - Check out what we have for the app so far!

 Understand that we will have a more permanent solution to hosting the database and API.
 Once that solution is fully implemented, you must change the URLs from senior_project_prohealth\lib\Auth\auth.dart (lines 26 and 58 as of 5/16/21).

-Also, understand that the app will be going through many changes, so make sure you keep update to the latest release (once we start officially releasing the app).
-You can do that from: https://github.com/jamep007/ProHealth/releases.
-The github repository is private for now, but will be made public when we create an official release.